 In today’s B2B landscape, selling only by intuition will not achieve the desired results.
 To succeed as a salesman, you need data-driven insights.
 Based on it, you can design your sales methodology that will help you prioritize your leads, optimize your sales cycles, and maximize your conversion rate.

 The methodology can help you think of lead scoring that reflects the current market scenario, realigning the marketing and sales teams.
-You can prevent the teams from spending too much time on prospecting and instead allow them the opportunity to work with the qualified leads.
-Let’s take a look at some of the essential requirements that can help in creating an effective go-to-market strategy.
+You can prevent the teams from spending too much time on prospecting and instead allow them the opportunity to work with qualified leads.
+Let’s look at some of the essential requirements that can help create an effective go-to-market strategy.

 The relevance of data is a valuable asset as it helps in identifying best-fit prospects.
 While instinct can only get you so far as guessing the suitable prospects, the relevant data can help you figure out the potential customers using unique characteristics such as the company’s size, revenue, tech stack, etc.

 When you combine today’s advanced technology with an increasingly subtle understanding of the sales cycle, it can be more scalable and cost-effective.
 It will enable you would be able to capture high-fit targets in your Total addressable market (TAM).
-You can deploy this relevant data model with the lean, well-calibrated strategy that takes into account the fit score of each prospect.
+You can deploy this relevant data model with the lean, well-calibrated strategy that considers each prospect’s fit score.
 When done accurately, you can even outperform a campaign that targets the unfiltered market.

-To make engagement data useful and actionable, you need to graft it with the data for relevance and purpose.
+To make engagement data useful and actionable, you need to graft it for relevance and purpose with the data.
 Together, they can form a highly valuable collection of information that can be used to create intense brand engagement.
 It would be in total contrast to the traditional approach that was based on instinct, which was like going around searching for customers in a town with no street names.
 Now, what you have is a highly detailed cartographical system that would lead you straight to the customers’ doorstep and get them to interact with you.

 By using this powerful data-driven marketing strategy, your sales team can spot high-fit leads surging on intent topics related to your business.
 You can then segment these accounts using customized filters and circle in on highly qualified leads within no time.